simonpf/chimp/README.md

-# CIMR
+# CHIMP

-The Chalmers Integrated Multi-Satellite Precipitation Retrieval (CIMR) will be a real-time precipitation retrieval and serve as a test bed for precipitation nowcasting.
+CHIMP is the Chalmers/CSU Integrated Multi-Satellite Retrieval Platform.
+It provides a framework for training, evaluating and running neural-network-based retrievals of physical properties from remote-sensing observations.

+## Status

+CHIMP is currently under active development.